Video: Car crashes into Albuquerque school bus, throws students out of seats - NewsBreak

 ALBUQUERQUE, N.M. ( KRQE ) – New video released by the Albuquerque Police Department shows the chaotic and terrifying moment when a car crashed into a school bus in February, causing it to roll over onto its side and sending children flying into the air.

-In slow motion, the video shows the moment the car hit the center of the bus, which was packed with middle school students from George I. Sanchez Community Collaborative School.
+In slow motion, the video shows the moment the car hit the center of the bus, which was packed with middle school students from George I. Sanchez Community Collaborative School.11th anniversary of April 27, 2011 tornado outbreak

+WARNING : This video may be hard to watch for some viewers.

 The students can be seen talking and laughing one minute, then piled on top of each other the next, unable to get up.
 The impact was so great that kids were thrown from one side of the bus to the other.